Healthy Homes Assessment Takapuwahia

 Why is Healthy Homes Compliance So Important?

-Around 1 in 3 households rent the property in New Zealand and Takapuwahia, and research has shown that these rental houses are more likely to be colder, older and have less effective heating and are of lower standard than those owned by owners.
+Around 1 in 3 households the property in New Zealand and Takapuwahia, and research shows us that these rental houses are more likely to be colder, older and are not as efficient heating and tend to be of poorer quality than owner occupied properties.

-Damp, mouldy and cold homes can have negative health outcomes, especially for ailments like colds and flu, asthma and cardiovascular issues.
-Furthermore, people who report at least four key house quality problems often experience less satisfaction in their lives and lower well-being.
+Moldy, damp and cold houses are linked to negative well-being outcomes, particularly for ailments like colds and asthma, as well as cardiovascular conditions.
+Additionally, those who have reported at least four major housing quality problems frequently have less satisfaction in their lives and lower well-being.

-The improvement in the standard of Takapuwahia rental property will allow tenants to enjoy improved mental and physical health as well as lessen disturbance to learning, work and daily life because of illness.
-Your investment will also be better safeguarded from mildew, mould and damp , which means lower maintenance costs in the long-term.
+Enhancing the standard of Takapuwahia rental property will allow tenants to enjoy improved mental and physical health and minimise the interruption to learning, work and daily life due to health issues.
+Your investment is also safeguarded from mildew, mould and damp-related damage, which results in lower costs for maintenance in the long-term.

-The Healthy Homes Standard is a set of specific and minimal requirements for heating, insulation Ventilation, Moisture ingress and Drainage, and Draught stopping in Takapuwahia rental properties.
+The Healthy Homes Standards are a set of specific and minimal standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well as Draught-stopping in Takapuwahia rental properties.

-Begin now by calling about getting a Takapuwahia Healthy Home assessment on your rental property right now.
+Contact us now to discuss receiving a Takapuwahia Healthy Home assessment on your rental property now.

 healthy homes assessment compliance